 Beginner cross stitch kits give you, or your child, an opportunity to try this form of needlework, without spending a fortune or taking forever to complete something.

-If you find that you enjoy it, you could have a hobby for life.
-If you discover it isn't for you, then you haven't wasted much time or money and can move on and try something different.
+If you find you enjoy it, you could have a hobby for life.
+If you discover it isn't for you, then you have wasted little time or money and can move on and try something different.

 So what marks a kit as being suitable for beginners?